Hisar School is proud to be the home to the first Writing Center to service a K-12 school in the region.

 - Writers leaving the center more confident in their own writing and with a clear action plan.

 Our students and teachers can make appointments with the Writing Center team through HisarNet.

 What you can expect when you make an appointment at the center

 Our room is a welcoming and relaxing place where you can sit down with someone who is interested in you as a writer.
 Your tutor wants to help you develop and express your ideas as clearly and effectively as possible.
 During the session, the writer is always in control of their writing.
 The tutor simply provides tools and strategies and shows how to use them.
 Whether they are in early brainstorming stages, or later stages in the writing process, the goal is for them to leave the session with skills they can use for the rest of their lives.

-Our Main Center, where high school and secondary school students and teachers mainly work, is located on the 2nd floor of Block B.
+Our Main Center, where our High School and Middle School students and teachers mainly work, is located on the 2nd floor of Block B.

-Writing Center Jr., which was developed to meet the needs of our primary school teachers and students is located on the 2nd floor of A Block.
+The Writing Skills Center Jr., which we opened to meet the needs of our Primary school teachers and students, is located on the 2nd floor of Block A.

-Our students can make appointments for Writing Advantages Centers on HisarNet.
+Our students can make appointments for Writing Skills Centers on HisarNet.